zrtgzrtg/pyvrp_docker/README.md

 - R_Project/ -- R code to generate graphs for csv files generated from arcpy shapefile results
 - Grapher.py -- generate graphs manually by providing pyvrp.Result objects (only of statistics are collected from the solve)
 - circtuiy.py -- introductory implementation to multiply all IDs of a DM by a given circuity factor file --> Needs to be adapted to only multiply certain results for sensible outputs

+# Warning

+- including or generating too many different distance matrices severly slows down docker build speeds and also uses a lot of disk space to cache build process
+- limit data/distance_matrices directory to a max 5-10gb by deleting unused distance_matrices
+- hardcoded paths in this code are common --> Changing filenames or paths can be problematic
+- c4a instaces are of ARM architecture --> If building on a x86 system use another VM type
+- huge manual runs with multiple processes collect a lot of statistics --> results json files grow lineraly with total amount of iterations performed -- It might be sensible to turn of statistics in the code for manual runs aswell if running 16+ solves with over 10k-20k iterations (default for Batch solves using BatchQueue.py)